neogcamp/mockBee/website/docs/api/general/auth.md

 The state is maintained on the client-side in this case.
 JWT is self-contained.
 It can carry important user information, which can be decoded on the server using a private secret key.
 The decoded information is then used for user identification on the server.

-This is managed by a package called [jsonwebtoken](https://www.npmjs.com/package/jsonwebtoken)

 In simple words, JWT Authentication Strategy can be understood as:

 - For signing up, the user sends data such as firstName, lastName, email and password to the server.